AndrewDarwin/ms3smoothieshack/README.md

 * If a user creates a new account, logs in or logs out, a flashed message will appear with the action the user has done.

+* For security, if a user name or password is submitted incorrectly when attempting to login, a flash message appears stating - Incorrect Username and/or Password.

 #  3. Technologies used